ohmycloud/website/rst/manual.rst

 chance to convert it into a sequence.

-Macros
+宏
 ======

 A macro is a special function that is executed at compile time.
 Normally the input for a macro is an abstract syntax tree (AST) of the code that is passed to it.
 The macro can then do transformations on it and return the transformed AST.
 This can be used to add custom language features and implement `domain specific languages`:idx:.

 Macro invocation is a case where semantic analyis does **not** entirely proceed top to bottom and left to right.
-Instead, semantic analysis happens at least
+Instead, semantic analysis happens at least twice:
-twice:

 * Semantic analysis recognizes and resolves the macro invocation.
 * The compiler executes the macro body (which may invoke other procs).